emeka-osuagwu/opencharity_drupal_theme/README.md

 6. Create Nodequeue to categories articles / content.
 7. Create Views to hold content type and nodequeue articles.

+#### How to login
+- Move to the bottom of the page
+- click on the login link

 #### How Can I use this?